Scholarship Guidelines

 • A student may apply themselves or may be nominated by their college faculty, advisor or a supervisor, or any professional in the field.
 An individual may receive a scholarship from AzAEYC only once.

-• Award winners will be asked to participate in at least one (1) virtual interview with AzAEYC, collaborate on putting together a blog post, or supporting an AzAEYC project, based on award winner capacity and availability.
+• Award winner will be asked to participate in at least one (1) virtual interview with AzAEYC, collaborate on putting together a blog post, or supporting an AzAEYC project, based on award winner capacity and availability.

 Eligibility Criteria